 For easy comparison, Revolut has very similar plans to N26.
 This is especially true of the Metal card.

 Like N26, Revolut’s standard card is also free.
 You can spend in over 150 currencies at the interbank exchange rate.
 There's no cost for ATM withdrawals up to €200 per month.
 However, you will be charged for the delivery of your Revolut card (card delivery is around €5).

-You also gain instant access to two cryptocurrencies, and a Revolut Junior account for one kid.
+You also gain instant access to a Revolut Junior account for one kid.
 However, you don’t accumulate daily interest on your savings.

 This Revolut account is available for €2.99 a month.
 Here, you can earn 0.3% daily interest on your savings and enjoy a customizable design on your card.
 You also gain access to priority 24/7 customer support, global express delivery, and overseas medical insurance.
 On the Plus plan, you also get junior accounts for up to two kids.

 Additionally, Revolut provides purchase protection up to €1000 a year, including ticket and returns protection.